 The Bible teaches that man is by nature a sinner (Psalm 51:5; Ephesians 2:3).
 Consequently, he is a member of the fallen race (Romans 5:18-19).

-The Bible teaches that we are saved by grace through faith (Ephesians 2:8-9).
+The Bible teaches that we are saved by grace through active faith (Ephesians 2:8-10; James 2:14-26).
 Salvation does not come as the result of something we have done but rather because of what God has done.
 It is a free gift that cannot be earned or deserved (Romans 6:23).
 We receive that “gift” by faith in the Lord Jesus Christ.

-The Bible teaches that baptism is the immersion in water of a penitent believer.
+The Bible teaches that baptism is commanded by Christ.
+(Matthew 28:19; Mark 16:16).
+Baptism is the immersion in water of a penitent believer.
 In the New Testament church, every believer was commanded to be baptized (Acts 2:38).
-Baptism symbolizes the following:
+Baptism is symbolic and the point at which God does the following:

-The Death, Burial, and Resurrection of Christ (Romans 6:3-5) – Immersion in water is the only physical act that pictures this so beautifully and accurately.
+- Our sinful spirit and old nature dies to sin, is buried and is resurrected in Christ (Romans 6:3-8) – Immersion in water is the only physical act that pictures this so beautifully and accurately.

 The Bible teaches that once a person is truly saved they are sealed with the Holy Spirit (Ephesians 1:13) and are secure in Christ.
 The Bible does not teach security in a place called Heaven.
 (A third of the angels fell from Heaven.)
 Rather, it teaches security in a person – Jesus Christ.
 Jesus said, “No one can snatch them out of my hand” (John 10:28).

 The Bible does not teach unconditional security.
 The condition to our security is that we must truly be saved.
-Someone who claims to be saved, yet lives a life of continual, habitual sin is like the person Paul warned Jude about in Jude 4: “They are godless men who change the grace of God into a license for immorality and deny Jesus Christ, our Sovereign and Lord.”
-The person who lives like this is not saved and is living with a false security (Hebrews 6:4-8; John 3:6).
+Someone who claims to be saved, yet lives a life of continual, habitual sin is like the person Jude warned believers (Us) about in Jude 4: “They are godless men who change the grace of God into a license for immorality and deny Jesus Christ, our Sovereign and Lord.”
+The person who lives like this is not saved and is living with a false security (Hebrews 3:6, 12-14, 19; 4:1-2, 11-16; 6:4-8; Matthew 7:21-23; Romans 6:19-23).

 THE HOLY SPIRIT: